cburschka/lyx/development/Win32/packaging/installer/LyXWinInstaller/ReadmeComplete1.5.txt

 in the section "LyxWinInstallerSource" of http://developer.berlios.de/project/showfiles.php?group_id=5117

-The license files of all used pgrograms can be found in the subdirectory "bin" of LyX's installation folder.
+The license files of all used programs can be found in the subdirectory "bin" of LyX's installation folder.